 Of all the types of eCommerce businesses, wholesale–especially wholesale alcohol–is one of the most interesting, misunderstood, and rewarding types to get into.
-Whether you’re still learning the basics, or you’re nose-deep, it’s important to understand the wholesale definition first.
+Whether you’re still learning the basics, or you’re nose-deep, it’s important to understand the wholesale definition and how to run a wholesale distribution business, first.
+Then you can learn how to ship wine.

-Learning how to become a wholesaler has its benefits if you have the right knowledge down pat.
-However, it’s important to know how to get a wholesale license before you get started.
+Learning how to become a wholesaler and how to run a wholesale business has its benefits if you have the right knowledge down pat.
+However, it’s important to know how to get a wholesale license before you get started with wholesale distribution.
 This way you can ensure you are conducting legal business.

 Once you figure out what wholesale items to sell, now is the time to figure out where you’re going to get the products from.
 When you’re doing research, you’ll find that every distribution business varies in what they provide.